priv-kweihmann/meta-sca/README.md

 To make the integration of clang-module (clang-tidy) work you need to add the [meta-clang](https://github.com/kraj/meta-clang) layer to your bblayer-file.
 If not present the clang integration will be silently disabled

+# Further documentation

+Further documentation, including examples and typical use cases can be found in the sub folder **docs**

 # Configuration

 There are several ways to integrate static code analysis into your code base.